bwasd/blog/content/telepathy.md

 Let us postpone ethical discussions for another time and now consider how two parties (who are presumably good people) might communicate telepathically.
-Suppose two parties A and B to communicate telepathically and vice versa.
+Suppose two parties A and B communicate telepathically.
 How should A and B negotiate how they are to communicate to one another?
 A could ask (telepathically): "I would like to tell you something, B" and B might respond:
 "Yes, OK you can talk to me but I might not reply or "OK, A, I will let you talk to me and I may not respond to what you have to say."
 The purpose of giving specific replies such as these is to establish clear boundaries between what A and B will allow so that their communication is concordant with what each party will allow, and does not become invasive.

 This implies that we need a circuit breaker to prevent either A or B from sending or receiving thoughts from each other which they don't allow.
 The